fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     git push origin some-issue
     ```

-1. Make any changes to working branch and commit
+1. Make any changes to the working branch and commit

     ```git
     git add *